gness1804/cursor-commands/cursor_semantic_scaffolding.md

 project/
     ├── .cursor
     |   |__rules/ # Rules used by Cursor.
 See the Cursor rule `~/cursor-commands/create_cursor_rules.md` for details.
 This is the only subdirectory that will automatically be read by the Cursor agent.
 All others will contain documents that the user will need to manually share with the agent.
+        |__research/ # For research related to the project.
+Could be things like investigating local restaurants for a restaurant listing app, or car dealerships for an app built to save users money on car purchases, etc.
         |__bugs/ # For bug-related instructions.
 Usually instructions for investigating a bug.
         |__features/ # Docs for agents to build out features
         |__refactors/ # Docs related to refactoring.